ECSAAG

 You Can Quit!
 Help is Available!

 Quitting tobacco is a process.
 The first step is the hardest.
-When you are ready to quit, The Michigan Tobacco Quitline can help you with each step in the quitting process.
+When you are ready to quit, The Michigan Tobacco Quitline for teens and adults or the MyLife MyQuit Line for teens and youth can help you with each step in the quitting process.

 The Michigan Tobacco QuitLine is a FREE online service available to Michigan residents.
 When you become a member, you get special tools, a support team of coaches, research-based information, and a community of others trying to become tobacco free.
 The QuitLine expert coaches can talk to you about overcoming common barriers, such as dealing with stress, fighting cravings, coping with irritability, and controlling weight gain.